 The above has been sourced from this list of Fire Classes.

-Following on from the above, there are six main types of extinguishers that can be used at home, in your car or caravan:
+Following on from the above, there are five main types of extinguishers that can be used at home, in your car or caravan:

 Water Fire Extinguishers